The end of winter comes on Tuesday, March 20, 2018, this year, as the sun’s rays cross Earth’s celestial equator and day and night finish as equals.

 “Orion reminds us that winter has come to an end as we see it falling sadly into the twilight of the west,” Storch said.

 Astronomical seasons don’t correspond with meteorological seasons, which are grouped neatly by months to correspond with what are supposed to be the coldest or warmest days of the year.
-Meteorological winter ended March 1, while astronomical winter ends with the spring equinox.
+Meteorological winter ends March 1, while astronomical winter ends with the spring equinox.

 © 2018 Cox Media Group.